l-legren/l-legren/README.md

 ### Hola 👋

-Web developer, focused on React, based in Berlin.
+Web developer, with a focus on React, based in Berlin.

 - 🔭 I’m currently working on React and Next.js
 - 🌱 I’m currently learning Azure DevOps.